 The Great Axe is a formidable two-hander that offers a lot of crowd control, damage, and movement abilities.
 There was a bug during the closed beta where it dealt double damage, but even without this, the Great Axe excels in many scenarios.
 It also has superior tracking compared to other melee weapons, meaning you can hit enemies more easily if you’re slightly out of range.

 The Gravity Well ability in the Mauler tree is the star of the show here, sucking in groups of enemies and preventing them from escaping.
 There’s a Charge movement ability in the Reaper tree which is great for gap closing, and the Reap skill in the same tree can also taunt enemies, making it excellent for tanking in dungeons.
-This makes the Great Axe a good choice for both PvP and facing down groups of foes in PvE.
+This makes the Great Axe a good choice for both PvP and facing down groups of foes in PvE, as seen in the best New World Great Axe builds.

 Sword and Shield

 The good ol’ Sword and Board is great for tanking, as you generate lots of threat from blocking.
 In the beta, many tanks ran it alongside the Life Staff and put plenty of points into Constitution.
-It’s not the best combination for PvP, but it’s great for dungeons, and could be the best tanking weapon in New World.
+It’s not the best combination for PvP, but it’s great for dungeons, and could be the weapon to make the best New World tank build.

 The War Hammer is a relatively slow weapon with no gap closer, but good crowd control.
 This makes it excellent for PvE, but not particularly well suited to PvP.
 If you run the War Hammer with a Life Staff, you can solo a ton of PvE content with ease, as you mow down enemies and heal any damage you receive.